madsehansen/MediocreProgramming/Material/FunctionDesign/function_design.md

     - Strings and collections tend to use the heap for storage even though they themselves can be on the stack
     - Arrays tend to be on the stack unless explicitly on the heap
     - Some objects that are to be used polymorphically will live naturally on the heap
+    - Objects that must survive the returning from the function

 ## General

 ### Size of function